 The final sections of Interstate 65 and 70 through downtown Indianapolis were completed in 1976.

 Congress created The Highway Trust Fund in 1956 as a continuing source of funding to support the National System of Interstate and Defense Highways.
-INDOT receives funding from several sources with the primary source being motor fuel taxes.
-Currently, 18 cents per gallon of gasoline and 16 cents of diesel fuel go toward state roadways.
+INDOT currently receives funding from several sources, with the primary source being federal and state motor fuel taxes.
+The federal fuel tax currently is 18 cents per gallon on gasoline and 24 cents per gallon on diesel fuel Indiana state fuel taxes are 28 cents per gallon on gasoline and 26 cents per gallon on diesel fuel.
+INDOT also receives Indiana’s 7 percent sales tax on gasoline sales, a motor carrier surcharge tax, international registration program fees, and Indiana Bureau of Motor Vehicle fees.

 Historical Transportation Material